abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 > That the connection of which with the actual is determined according to *universal conditions of experience* is (exists as) *necessary*.

 The concept of necessity, is the idea that we are able to do that.
-The idea that the universe is understandable and, furthermore, that *we* are able to to understand it.
+The idea that the universe is understandable and, furthermore, that *we* are able to understand it.

 The metaprinciple of knowledge
 ===